plotly/react-plotly.js/README.md

 **Note**: You must ensure `Plotly` is available before your React app tries to render the component.
 That could mean perhaps using script tag (without `async` or `defer`) or a utility like [load-script](https://www.npmjs.com/package/load-script).

+### As a standalone bundle

+For quick one-off demos on [CodePen](https://codepen.io/) or [JSFiddle](https://jsfiddle.net/), you may wish to just load the component directly as a script tag.
+We don't host the bundle directly, so you should never rely on this to work forever or in production, but you can use a third-party service to load the factory version of the component from, for example, [https://unpkg.com/react-plotly.js@latest/dist/create-plotly-component.js](https://unpkg.com/react-plotly.js@1.0.1/dist/create-plotly-component.js).

+You can see an example of this method in action [here](https://codepen.io/rsreusser/pen/qPgwwJ?editors=1010).

 ## API

 ### Props